Alem/miniMVC/applications/default/docs/README.txt

 	Install the database schema 'default_setup.sql' found in data/ using gimiMVC:
 		./gimiMVC -a default --useconfig --readschema default_setup.sql

-	Make sure logs/ is writable.
+	Make sure logs/ is writable by the application.

 	And that should be it.